OCAD University REB online

 - Ethical Guidelines for Research Online

-- Ethical & Legal Aspects of Human Subjects Research on the Internet
+- Ethical & Legal Aspects of Human Subjects Research in Cyberspace

 - Charles Ess and the AoIR Ethics Working Committee: Ethical Decision-Making and Internet Research (PDF)

-- CUNY: Guidelines for Internet Research with Human Subjects
+- CUNY: Guidelines for Internet or Mobile Technology Research with Human Subjects

 - Six Nations Council